-If student receives ISS, OSS or ILR, student will have loss of extracurricular activities during duration of ISS, OSS or ILR.
+\ If student receives ISS, OSS or ILR, student will have loss of extracurricular activities during duration of ISS, OSS or ILR.

-In addition to 10-day suspension
+\\ In addition to 10-day suspension

-Parent phone call required for each offense.
+- Parent phone call required for each offense.

 The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
 School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
 The nature of the offense and/or the student's past disciplinary record may be considered in disciplinary action under the progressive disciplinary policy.
 Positive Behavior Support schools may skip the first consequence if other classroom interventions have been done.
-SESIR and/or Law reporting requirements are designated in far left column and are required by Florida Statutes.
+SESIR (see page 41) and/or Law reporting requirements are designated in far left column and are required by Florida Statutes.
+Students may be referred for mental health services on an as needed basis.

-Discipline Intervention Matrix Secondary

-SESIR Type of Incident 1st Consequence 2nd Consequence 3rd Consequence 4th Consequence Subsequent or Law Consequence Abuse of School Property / Minor A, B, E, J, K, N A, Q, E, EE A, B, E, O, R A, C, E, O, Q A, C, E, O, R S & L Abuse of School Property / Vandalism (see glossary) A, B, E, N, O, S, T, W, X, DD A, E, O, S, T, W, X, DD A, E,O, S, T, W, X, DD A, E, O, V, W, X, DD A, E, O, V, W, X, DD Abusive Behavior (Physical) A, B, G, I, J. Q, W A, G, J, L, R, W A, G, S, W, X A, C, T, W, X A, C, T, V, W, X
+Discipline Intervention Matrix Secondary SESIR Type of Incident 1st Consequence 2nd Consequence 3rd Consequence 4th Consequence Subsequent or Law Consequence Abuse of School Property / Minor A, B, E, J, K, N A, Q, E, EE A, B, E, O, R A, C, E, O, Q A, C, E, O, R S & L Abuse of School Property / Vandalism (see A, B, E, N, O, S, T, W, X, DD A, E, O, S, T, W, X, DD A, E,O, S, T, W, X, DD A, E, O, V, W, X, DD A, E, O, V, W, X, DD Abusive Behavior (Physical) A, B, G, I, J. Q, W A, G, J, L, R, W A, G, S, W, X A, C, T, W, X A, C, T, V, W, X